 Diagnosing a concussion can be complicated.
 There are several signs or symptoms (what's the difference?) that can indicate when someone has suffered an injury to the brain.
 It pays to have someone specifically trained in recognizing concussions to evaluate possible symptoms.
 These are some red flags to look for after a hard hit on the head:

 - memory loss (for example, an athlete should know where the game is, what quarter/half it is, who scored last, who the team played last week and which team won the last game he or she played)

 - losing balance or coordination

-It's not required to have all of these -- or even more than one -- for an injury to the head to be a concussion.
-Indeed, there's a common misconception that in order for an injury to be a concussion the victim has to get knocked out or not remember what happened, but that is incorrect.
+It's not required to have all of these -- or even more than one -- for an injury to the brain to have occurred.
+Indeed, there's a common misconception that in order for an injury to be considered a concussion the victim has to get knocked out or not remember what happened, but that is incorrect.